malmufre/malmufre.github.io/getstarted.md

 ### 3. Customize settings

-Edit the `_config.yml` file to change all the settings to reflect your site.
-The settings in the file are fairly self-explanatory and I added comments inside the file to help you further.
-Every time you make a change to any file, your website will get rebuilt and should be updated at `yourusername.github.io` within a minute.
+Edit the '_config.yml' file to change any settings you want.
+To edit the file, click on it to view the file and then click on the pencil icon to edit it (watch the video tutorial above if you're confused).
+The settings in the file are self-explanatory and I added comments inside the file to help you understand what each setting does.
+Any line that begins with a hashtag ('#') is a comment, and the other lines are actual settings.

-You can now visit your shiny new website, which will be seeded with several sample blog posts and a couple other pages.
 <br>

 </div>